ktsn/vue-template-loader/README.md

 Vue.js 2.0 template loader for webpack

 This loader pre-compiles a html template into a render function using the [vue-template-compiler](https://www.npmjs.com/package/vue-template-compiler).
-Each html file is transformed into a function that takes a vue component options object and injects a render function.
+Each html file is transformed into a function that takes a vue component options object and injects a render function, styles and HMR support.

 In most cases, [vue-loader](https://github.com/vuejs/vue-loader) is recommended over this loader.